 Understand Cuban Rationing

 Cuba imports up to 70% of its foodstuffs and still operates a system of rationing.
 2019 saw a halving of deliveries of oil as a result of the issues faced in Venezuela and the hardening of the American trade embargo.
-This has led to an increase in the rationing that has been in place in Cuba since the 1962 revolution.
+This has led to an increase in the rationing that has been in place in Cuba since the revolution in 1959.
 Goods such as chicken, eggs, rice and beans are now affected.
 Some hygiene products are also affected, like soap.

 Cuban residents receive a ration book, a Libreta de Abastecimiento, that lets them buy small quantities of basic goods – beans, rice, sugar and eggs for instance for the equivalent of a few US cents.

 Most goods sold under this scheme are distributed at the local bodega or store.
 Meat, fish and poultry are sold at the meat store and other goods are also included in the libreta system – like cigarettes, cigars and cooking fuels.
 Allowances depend on your age and sex – children under the age of 7 get 1 litre of mil a day.
 Over 65-year-olds get different allowances as do those with specific health conditions.
 Signs at these specific stores indicate the allowances and the costs.

 Take a close look at signage as you walk around Cuba to understand a little more.

 Go Shopping to understand a little more about Cuba